 Conclusions

-We used detailed measurements of growth and whole-crown flux measurements to study the effects of warming and drought on the C allocation of Eucalyptus tereticornis trees.
+We used a novel combination of growth and whole-crown flux measurements to study the effects of warming and drought on the C allocation of young Eucalyptus tereticornis trees.
+These trees did not substantially alter C allocation in response to the drought treatment, as reduced growth, reduced transpiration, and the facultative use of deep soil water allowed the trees to avoid physiological drought stress.
 Experimental warming increased the proportion of GPP that was allocated to aboveground uses and decreased the proportion of GPP that was allocated belowground.
 Such a change in tree C allocation may have important implications for tree growth, forest C storage, and soil nutrient cycling in a warmer world.
 In particular, increased allocation aboveground in a warmer world may stimulate leaf area development and aboveground growth during conditions of sufficient soil resource supply.

 Acknowledgements